ypriverol/os-proteomics/manuscript.md

 - **OSI-Approved License**: The software must use an OSI-approved license, which specifies rights to freely use, modify, and distribute the software, regardless of its application or environment (https://opensource.org/licenses).

-- **Freedom to Modify and Distribute**: Open-source software allows users not only to access the code but also to modify it and share these modifications, encouraging innovation and collaboration.
+- **Freedom to Modify and Distribute**: Open-source software, in contrast to source-available software, allows users not only to access the code but also to modify it and share these modifications, encouraging innovation and collaboration.

 - **Transparency and Community Trust**: With open-source, the code is transparent by design, allowing the community to understand, verify, and contribute to the project.
 This fosters trust and credibility, especially crucial in scientific fields.